 Figure 3-7.
-Difference in early morning $NO_x$ concentrations between this sensitivity run and the sensitivity run with minimum PBL height and minimum $K{zz}$ modifications: 11 UTC August 8, 2007
+Difference in early morning $NO_x$ concentrations between the sensitivity run with modified PBL heights along the coast and the sensitivity run with minimum PBL height and minimum $K{zz}$ modifications: 11 UTC August 8, 2007

 The difference in early morning ozone between this sensitivity run and the sensitivity run in Section 3.7.1 is shown in Figure 3-8.
 This difference proves that most of the ozone increases in Figure 3-2 were due to changing the minimum $K{zz}$ values.
 The inland differences between the two sensitivity runs are manifested mostly as a decrease in ozone in this sensitivity run due to the slight increase in NOx, which was due to the decrease in minimum PBL height from 200-300 m to 20 m.
 The increases in ozone at New Orleans and other places may be due to decreases in NOx or decreases in PBL heights.